16 Mar Lip Anatomy and Augmentation

 Lip Anatomy and Lip Augmentation options

-The extent of filling will vary from person to person, so as to achieve the most desirable outcome.
+The extent of shaping will vary from person to person, so as to achieve the most desirable outcome.

-Upon your first consultation with Perth Plastic Surgeon Dr Watts, your goals for this procedure, along with aesthetic ideals that are specifically tailored to your facial proportions will be discussed.
+During your first consultation with Perth Plastic Surgeon Dr Watts, you will discuss your goals and aesthetic desires.
+He will then discuss a specifically tailored plan taking your facial proportions into account.

 Take our quiz, and find out if you are you ready for surgery?